 For my macro photos, I currently use a Nikon D7000 with either a Nikkor 200mm micro or a Nikkor 105mm micro used in conjunction with extension tubes and/or a teleconverter.
 I use a SB-700 flash on a flash bracket for animate subjects.
 I switched to digital format in December of 2012 and my first 1,600 or so submissions on Bugguide are scans from slides.
 I try to balance aesthetics with ID-ablility with my images, however, I have no problem cropping any of my images as tight as possible to aid in identification (please send me a note if needed).

-I am always looking for collaborators for books, magazine articles, etc.
+I am always looking for collaborators for books, magazine articles, etc. If you would like to write a piece for a popular magazine and are interested in collaborating, please send me an email.

 To see even more of my photography, please visit my Facebook Fan Page at Bryan Reynolds, Nature Photographer or find me on Flickr here: www.flickr.com/bryanereynolds